Station 8 - Queen Anne

 - New roof, window replacements and building mechanical system improvements

-During construction, the station will be relocated to an interim facility near the current site to ensure continued fire response to the neighborhood served by Fire Station 8.
+During construction, the station was relocated to an interim facility near the current site to ensure continued fire response to the neighborhood served by Fire Station 8.

 - October 2012: Construction start.